apcooper/durham_phd_python/slides/presentation.md

-Being 'fluent' in a language like Python means being able to write concise code quickly and in such a way that you can build on it easily, find and fix errors quickly, understand it in 6 months time and make it easy for other people to understand it.
+Being 'fluent' in a language like Python means being able to write concise code quickly and in such a way that you can build on it easily, find and fix errors quickly, and explain how it works to other people (and yourself in 6 months time).

 - Following tutorials is a good way to get started
 - The only reliable way to improve is through trial and error (blood, sweat, tears etc.)